 A List of Highest Calorie Vegetarian Fats

-For long-distance backpackers, the importance of consuming high-calorie vegetarian fats cannot be overstated.
-You can burn up to 5,000 calories daily when you’re backpacking in mountainous terrain.
-Because fat provides the highest source of calories by weight, hikers should consume more fat to account for lost calories.
-But it’s not just about energy.
-Fats also play a vital role in insulating your body, supporting immunity and brain health, and aiding in the absorption of vitamins you get from food.
-They even act as carriers for fat-soluble vitamins (A, D, E, and K).
+For long-distance backpackers, the significance of consuming high-calorie vegetarian fats cannot be overstated.
+When traversing mountainous terrain, you can burn up to 5,000 calories daily.
+Since fat provides the highest calorie content by weight, hikers should increase their fat intake to compensate for these lost calories.
+However, it’s not just about energy.
+Fats also play crucial roles in insulating your body, supporting immunity and brain health, and aiding in the absorption of vitamins from the food you eat.
+They even help carry fat-soluble vitamins, including vitamins A, D, E, and K.

-When it comes to fats, it’s crucial to understand that they are not all the same.
-Some fats are essential, meaning your body can’t produce them internally and must consume them through food.
-These essential fats, including omega-6 fatty acid (linoleic acid) and omega-3 fatty acid (linolenic acid), are highest in nuts, seeds, and fish.
-By grasping the significance of these essential fats, you can make informed choices about your nutrition and ensure you’re meeting your body’s needs while out on the trail.
+It’s important to recognize that not all fats are created equal.
+Some fats are essential, meaning your body cannot produce them and must obtain them through diet.
+These essential fats include omega-6 fatty acid (linoleic acid) and omega-3 fatty acid (linolenic acid), which are found in high concentrations in nuts, seeds, and fish.
+Understanding the importance of these essential fats will help you make informed nutritional choices and ensure that your body’s needs are met while on the trail.

-When planning food for a long-distance hiking trip, we suggest boosting calories to your trail meals by adding fats (oil, nuts/seeds).
-Focus predominately on healthier plant-based fats (unsaturated) such as olive oil to maintain cardiovascular health.
-Although tropical oils (palm, coconut, and cocoa butter) are plant-based fats, they are high in saturated fat.
-There is controversy regarding whether or not saturated fats from plants have the same harmful effects on the heart as those found in animal products.
-We advise you to use these in moderation.
+When planning meals for a long-distance hiking trip, consider boosting the calorie content of your trail meals by incorporating fats from oils, nuts, and seeds.
+Focus primarily on healthier plant-based fats (monounsaturated), like olive oil and polyunsaturated (found in walnuts, sunflower oil).
+While tropical oils (such as palm oil, coconut oil, and cocoa butter) are plant-based, they tend to be high in saturated fat.
+There is ongoing debate about whether saturated fats from plants affect the heart the same way as those found in animal products.
+We recommend using all saturated fat in moderation and avoid trans fats entirely.
 Here is a list of fats to increase your daily calorie requirements.

 High-Fat Foods Sorted by Total Calories